sukantamajhi/api-config/README.md

 })
 ```

-You can see your **response** in the **data** variable.
+You can view the `response` conveniently within the `data` variable.

 ***

 # doGetApiCall

 Usage :-

-- Calling **GET** api easily with this.
-You just have to pass a object in the function's parameter.

-  	This function returns promise so either you have to use then catch or async/await.
+- Executing a **GET** API request is simplified using this function.
+Simply pass an object as the parameter to initiate the process effortlessly.

+  	The function returns a promise, providing the flexibility to handle it using either the `then/catch` syntax or through `async/await`.

-- If there is any token token dependency you can either enter your own token or if the token is available in your
+- In the case of a token dependency, you can either input your own token directly or, if the `token` is available in your local storage, this function automatically handles the scenario.
-  localstorage as **token**, then this function is already take care of this.

 ### Import